mttgll/ALE/README.md

 2. Click on the `Select File and Extract` button.

-3. Navigate to and select the log file to extract from.
+3. Navigate to and select the log file(s) to extract from.
     * ACT log files are usually found in `AppData\Roaming\Advanced Combat Tracker\FFXIVLogs`.

 4. Wait for the log file to be parsed.